 RME was founded in 1996 in Haimhausen, Germany.
 They specialise in high-end digital audio products, designing and manufacturing a range of USB, Firewire, Thunderbolt and PCI / PCIe audio interfaces.
 They also have a range of analog-to-digital & digital-to-analog (AD/DA) converters, digital audio format convertors and microphone preamps too.

-Over the past 20 years, RME have earned a distinguished reputation for having the most stable and reliable audio drivers available for both Mac and Windows systems.
-Their audio-interfaces rank amongst the best regarding low latency performance, digital clocking technology and A-D / D-A convertors.
+Over the past 20 years, RME has earned a distinguished reputation for having the most stable and reliable audio drivers available for both Mac and Windows systems.
+Their audio interfaces rank amongst the best regarding low latency performance, digital clocking technology and A-D / D-A converters.

-RME have recently acquired ALVA cables, who manufacture most of their breakout and other proprietary cables.
-They are a company that have continued to deliver intelligent and innovative audio solutions, that are very high quality at modest prices.
+RME have recently acquired ALVA cables, which manufacture most of their breakout and other proprietary cables.
+They are a company that has continued to deliver intelligent and innovative audio solutions, that are very high quality at modest prices.
 The RME mantra has been to create innovative products for the professional audio industry, drawing from a diverse range of technical and artistic backgrounds.
-Core personal include electrical engineer and head of developments Matthias Carstens, digital designer and engineer Stephan Flock; who is also a concert pianist with a classical music degree, and brothers Uwe Kirst & Martin Kirst - early pioneers of the companies first PCI cards, Hammerfall products and firewire interfaces.
+Core personnel include electrical engineer and head of developments Matthias Carstens, digital designer and engineer Stephan Flock; who is also a concert pianist with a classical music degree, and brothers Uwe Kirst & Martin Kirst - early pioneers of the company's first PCI cards, Hammerfall products and firewire interfaces.